 Unit Alarms: Set yourself apart from the other facilities in your area with individual door alarms.
 Wireless door alarms integrate with your existing access control solution to provide an added level of security.

 Tenants enter their access code at the gate which disarms their unit(s) alarm(s).
 When they exit, the units are re-armed.
 In the event of a break in the siren sounds and managers can be alerted.
 While both wired and wireless options are available in the industry, a wireless solution can be implemented at any facility without needing to gain access to the unit.
 The best thing about wireless is you don’t have to do the whole facility at once.
 Start with one building and add more as demand increases!
 You can and should charge more for alarmed units.

-We hope you have enjoyed these 5 tips on increasing revenue for your facility in the 2017 year.
+We hope you have enjoyed these 5 tips on increasing revenue for your facility in 2021.
 Remember that you can set business goals at ANY time of the year.
 If something isn’t working, change it!
 If something is working, figure out how to make it better!
 Get your managers involved.
 See what thoughts and ideas they have.
 Task each of them with coming up with 10 ways to increase revenue.
 A self-storage business is just like any other.
 It must be actively managed to see the most success!